Key drug-pricing bill capping insulin costs faces hurdles in Congress

 (The Hill) – Major drug-pricing legislation to cap the cost of insulin is in danger of slipping to the fall, where it risks getting lost amid fights over appropriations bills, abortion and a potential government shutdown.

-The legislation is a priority for Democrats, and Majority Leader Chuck Schumer (D-N.Y.) said earlier this month that he was hoping to combine the insulin bill and legislation reforming the pharmacy benefit manager (PBM) industry into a package that could get bipartisan support and a vote before the end of summer.
+The legislation is a priority for Democrats, and Majority Leader Chuck Schumer of New York said earlier this month that he was hoping to combine the insulin bill and legislation reforming the pharmacy benefit manager industry into a package that could get bipartisan support and a vote before the end of summer.

-In a press conference earlier this month, he said passing an insulin bill was a “very, very high priority.”

 Senate lawmakers last week began taking up their version of the annual defense policy bill.
 The House pushed through a highly controversial and partisan version just more than a week ago, and senators intend to start negotiating with the House by the end of the month.